 https://youtu.be/eRt-QyWiTyw

-In addition, I independently created and designed an official logo for the Program.
+In addition, I independently created and designed an official logo for the Garcia Summer Research Program.

-Florida Association of Mu Alpha Theta 2026 January Regional Sweepstake: 5th Place
+Florida Association of Mu Alpha Theta (FAMAT) 2026 Statewide Competition Sweepstake: 7th Place (out of 37 schools)

 Also, I am proud to have organized Tampa Region 4’s first “Fest-4-all” (Fest-IV-al) competition and fundraiser in November 2025.